priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 A light weight jQuery plugin for integrating chat and messaging into your web page to directly send and receive messages to other users via **Applozic** messaging platform and also to see your latest conversations.

-**Step 1: Sign up at https://www.applozic.com/  to get the application key.**
+#### Step 1: Sign up at https://www.applozic.com/  to get the application key

-**Step 2: For UI customization, checkout  https://github.com/AppLozic/Applozic-Web-Plugin/tree/master/message/advanced
+#### Step 2: For UI customization, checkout  https://github.com/AppLozic/Applozic-Web-Plugin/tree/master/message/advanced

-Open  message.html file as a reference and add all scripts and html in your web page in same order as given in message.html.**
+Open  message.html file as a reference and add all scripts and html in your web page in same order as given in message.html

-**Step 3: Initialize plugin using script given below (Initialize once page load completely, preferable in document.ready function) :-**
+Step 3: Initialize plugin using script given below (Initialize once page load completely, preferable in document.ready function)

 ```
   $applozic.fn.applozic({{userId: 'PUT_USERID_HERE', appId: 'PUT_APPLICATION_KEY_HERE', desktopNotification: true,  notificationIconLink: "PUT_LOGO_IMAGE_LINK_HERE"});
 ```

-**Step 4: Configure value in above script :-**
+Step 4: Configure value in above script

 description -